BoxcarsAI/boxcars/README.md

 See [this](https://github.com/BoxcarsAI/boxcars/blob/main/notebooks/boxcars_examples.ipynb) Jupyter Notebook for more examples.

 Note, some folks that we talked to didn't know that you could run Ruby Jupyter notebooks.
 [You can](https://github.com/SciRuby/iruby).

+### Logging
+If you use this in a Rails application, or configure `Boxcars.configuration.logger = your_logger`, logging will go to your log file.

+Also, if you set this flag: `Boxcars.configuration.lop_prompts = true` The actual prompts handed to the connected Engine will be logged.
+This is off by default because it is very wordy, but handy if you are debugging prompts.

+Otherwise, we print to standard out.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.